+This option is not available for the KR C4.
 This option is not available for all robot models.
 Information on specific robot models can be obtained from KUKA Roboter GmbH.

-5.4.4 Options for moving the manipulator without the robot controller
+5.4.4 Options for moving the manipulator without drive energy